Prosecco IGT Veneto Casa Botter – 30.00

 Great value, aged briefly in oak.
 Good body, nice balance with spice & complexity.

-100% Vranec.
+A blend of Vranec.
+Petit Verdot and Syrah.
 Aged for 6 months in Slovenian Oak.
 Deep Purple, Dark Berry fruits and a smoky finish.
 Very good.

 This is a really good Organic Merlot – balance, body, depth and finish.